-Only shareholders of record at the close of business on May 20, 2016 are entitled to notice of and to vote the shares of our Class A common stock, no par value, and Class B common stock, no par value, registered in their name at the annual meeting.
-As of the record date, we had outstanding 3,364,200 shares of Class A common stock and 29,004,706 shares of Class B common stock.
+Only shareholders of record at the close of business on May 17, 2017 are entitled to notice of and to vote the shares of our Class A common stock, no par value, registered in their name at the annual meeting.
+As of the record date, we had outstanding 3,364,200 shares of Class A common stock and 29,077,421 shares of Class B common stock.
 The presence, in person or by proxy, of a majority of the votes entitled to be cast will constitute a quorum at the annual meeting.
-Abstentions and broker non-votes, which are proxies from brokers or nominees indicating that such persons have not received instructions from the beneficial owners or other persons entitled to vote shares, will be treated as present for purposes of determining the quorum.
+Abstentions, votes that are withheld and broker non-votes, which are proxies from brokers or nominees indicating that such persons have not received instructions from the beneficial owners or other persons entitled to vote shares, will be treated as present for purposes of determining the quorum.
 Each share of Class A common stock is entitled to ten votes per share, and each share of Class B common stock is entitled to one vote per share on each matter to be voted upon at the annual meeting.
-With respect to the proposals to elect the individuals nominated by our Board of Directors to serve as directors until the 2017 annual meeting of shareholders and to ratify the appointment of Grant Thornton LLP as our independent registered public accountants for fiscal 2016, abstentions and broker non-votes will not be counted as voting on the proposals.
+With respect to the proposal to elect the individuals nominated by our Board of Directors to serve as directors until the 2018 annual meeting of shareholders, votes may be cast in favor or withheld for each nominee.
+Votes that are withheld and broker non-votes will have no effect on the outcome of the election.
+With respect to the proposal to ratify the appointment of Grant Thornton LLP as our independent registered public accountants for fiscal 2017, abstentions and broker non-votes will not be counted as voting on the proposal.

-The Notice is being mailed to shareholders commencing on or about May 25, 2016.
+The Notice is being mailed to shareholders commencing on or about May 26, 2017.

 If a proxy is properly submitted to us and not revoked, it will be voted in accordance with the instructions contained in the proxy.
 Each shareholder may revoke a previously granted proxy at any time before it is exercised by advising the Secretary of the Company in writing (including by submitting a duly executed proxy bearing a later date or voting via the Internet) or by telephone of such revocation.
 Attendance at the annual meeting will not, in itself, constitute revocation of a proxy.
-Unless otherwise directed, all proxies will be voted FOR the election of each of the individuals nominated by our Board of Directors to serve as directors until the 2017 annual meeting of shareholders and will be voted FOR the appointment of Grant Thornton LLP as our independent registered public accountants for fiscal 2016.
+Unless otherwise directed, all proxies will be voted FOR the election of each of the individuals nominated by our Board of Directors to serve as directors until the 2018 annual meeting of shareholders and will be voted FOR the appointment of Grant Thornton LLP as our independent registered public accountants for fiscal 2017.